fabianamhof/myPortfolio/README.md

 # my portfolio

 HI!
-Great have a look at my project.
-And feel free to contribute.
+Have a look at my project and feel free to contribute.

 ## Project Setup